urich-tech/todo-app/README.md

 # README
 This is todo app used for creating task.
 It can be hosted on heroku using a postgresql database.
-It implements soft deletes.
+It implements soft deletes, CRUD structure(thats is crea read update and delete) for data.